LabKey/labkey-ui-components/packages/querygrid/README.md

 ### version ???
 *Released*: ???
 * Update SampleDeleteConfirmModal to account for restrictions on deleting samples
+* Add getSampleDeleteConfirmationData method for use in delete confirmations

 ### version 0.8.0
 *Released*: 8 July 2019